-Yes, the NMC makes use if iCalendar function for sending our conference invitations.
+Yes, the USN makes use if iCalendar function for sending our conference invitations.
 A moderator can send the invitation after selecting ‘attendees’ from the Outlook address book.
-The iCAL automatically populates the Moderator’s Conference Name in the ‘Subject’ field and NMC name and Dial-in number (as populated on the System Configuration page) and the Participant Access Code on the ‘Location’ field of the iCAL.
+The iCAL automatically populates the Moderator’s Conference Name in the ‘Subject’ field and USN name and Dial-in number (as populated on the System Configuration page) and the Participant Access Code on the ‘Location’ field of the iCAL.
 Moderator can select the Start and End times in the fields provided.
 The main Subject area is automatically populated with the Dial-in Number, participant Access Code and a link to the Web Conference Join Page if selected.
 Moderator can also attach a document if needed.
 After all items are configured, the Moderator can press ‘Send’ to launch the meeting invite

 Yes, a Moderator can pick Access Codes of his/her choice for the moderator and the participants.